-  Heroin withdrawal is unpleasant no matter the severity, but the duration and intensity of symptoms are dependent on the amounts used and the length of time someone used.
+Heroin withdrawal is unpleasant no matter the severity.
+The duration and intensity of symptoms are dependent on the amount used and the length of time someone used.
 On average, heroin withdrawal can last around 5 days.
-The symptoms will increase, peak, and resolve during this time, but lingering symptoms may persist for several weeks or months.
+The symptoms will increase, peak, and resolve during this time.
+Lingering symptoms may persist for several weeks or months.

-Heroin withdrawal typically begins between 8 to 12 hours after the last time it was used.
-The first symptoms are usually increased anxiety and cravings, followed by sweating and runny nose.
-Muscle and joint pains will begin during the first 24 hours, but may be minor at first.
+Heroin withdrawal begins between 8 to 12 hours after the last time it was used.
+The first symptoms are usually increased anxiety and cravings followed by sweating and a runny nose.
+Muscle and joint pains will begin during the first 24 hours but may be minor at first.
 Nausea and lower stomach pain appear, and appetite will decrease throughout the first day and be nonexistent towards the first night.
 Insomnia will also be an issue along with an inability to sit still, resulting in constant tossing and turning.

-This is when the symptoms typically reach their worst.
-All of the symptoms from the second day are still present, they have just intensified to their maximum.
-This is when danger from dehydration peaks, as several days of vomiting and diarrhea can lead to electrolyte imbalance and subsequent heart failure.
+This is when the symptoms reach their worst.
+All of the symptoms from the second day are still present, they have intensified to their max.
+This is when danger from dehydration peaks.
+Several days of vomiting and diarrhea can lead to electrolyte imbalance and subsequent heart failure.
 Protracted insomnia and anxiety may make the perception of these symptoms worse.

 The fourth day tends to be a little less severe.
-Muscle and joint pain may begin to lessen gradually.
-The diarrhea and vomiting may decrease in frequency but the stomach pain is often still present.
+Muscle and joint pain may begin to lessen.
+Diarrhea and vomiting may decrease in frequency but stomach pain is often still present.
 Appetite may return somewhat and the feeling of hot and cold may reduce in intensity.
 Anxiety may lessen some, but cravings and depression will still be present.
 Shaking and tremors may begin to subside as well.

 The fifth day is usually when most symptoms begin to resolve.
-Sweating, runny nose, and muscle or joint pain are usually still present, but greatly reduced.
+Sweating, runny nose, and muscle or joint pain are still present but reduced.
 The feeling of hot and cold will subside and goosebumps may be less frequent.
 Stomach pain and nausea should resolve, but minor diarrhea may still be present.
-Appetite should be returning gradually.
+Appetite should be returning.
 Insomnia should be less prevalent and anxiety may lessen some.
-Cravings and depression will probably persist for some time.
-Excessive yawning will probably linger for some time as well.
+Cravings and depression will persist for some time.
+Excessive yawning will linger as well.

-After acute withdrawal has been overcome, there may still be post-acute heroin withdrawal symptoms which may linger.
-Depending on how long someone used, it will take time for their body and brain to return to regular function.
+After acute withdrawal has been overcome, there may still be post-acute symptoms that may linger.
+Depending on how long someone used heroin, it will take time for their body and brain to return to normal function.
 Medication may be able to provide some relief and help while the body heals.

 - Insomnia or Irregular Sleep